Routes to accreditation

 There are three routes available:

-If you have a formal qualification but less than two years' experience working within your practice area (see below), you can apply to become a Trainee Accredited Paralegal.
+If you have a formal qualification but less than two years' experience working within one of our 15 practice areas, you can apply to become a Trainee Accredited Paralegal.

 Areas of Practice | ||